shikhar1008/andersonenergylab-cornell.github.io/_posts/2023-01-11-Alonso-AppliedEnergy.md

 ---
-title: "New paper published by Alonso Alegre Bravo!"
+title: "New paper published by Alonso Alegre Bravo"
 subtitle: "Exploring the influence of multidimensional variables on access to electricity in rural areas of the Global South"
 author: Lindsay Anderson
 tags: news